chaitanyaalluri19/AI-CHESS-FINAL/AI-CHESS-FINAL/readme.md

-### Project overview
-- This project is a fully functional chess game implemented in Python, that allows the users to play against a computer using various algorithms (MCTS and Minmax).
-It includes:
-  - A chess repository class that manages the game board and the pieces
+Project overview: This is a Python-based, fully functional chess game that lets users play against a computer using different algorithms (MCTS and Minmax).
+It consists of the following: - A class for managing the chess board and pieces in a repository
-  - A game state class that handles the game logic
-  - A MCTS class that implements the Monte Carlo Tree Search algorithm
-  - A Minimax class that implements the Minimax algorithm
+  - A class called game state, which manages the logic of the game; - A class called MCTS, which executes the Monte Carlo Tree Search algorithm; - A class called Minimax, which executes the Minimax algorithm; - A class called GUI, which executes the graphical user interface
-  - A GUI class that implements the graphical user interface
-  - A UI class that implements the command line user interface
+  - A CNN class that implements a convolutional neural network; - A UI class that implements the command line user interface.
-  - A CNN class that implements a convolutional neural network.

-- `ChessRepository`: Handles the game board and pieces, each chess piece has its own class.
+- `ChessRepository: Manages the chess board and pieces; every piece in the game has a unique class.
-- `GameState`: Implements game logic and rules.
+- {GameState}: Puts rules and logic into action.
-- `MCTS`: Implements Monte Carlo Tree Search algorithm for AI.
+- {MCTS}: AI Monte Carlo Tree Search algorithm implementation.
+  - {MCTSNode}: This code implements the MCTS tree's node.
-  - `MCTSNode`: Implements the node of the MCTS tree.
+- {Minimax}: AI implementation of the Minimax algorithm.
-- `Minimax`: Implements Minimax algorithm for AI.
-- `GUI`: Implements the graphical user interface.
+- {GUI}: Executes the graphical user interface framework.
-- `UI`: Implements the command line user interface.
+- {UI}: This command line user interface is implemented.
-- `Piece`: Base class for all chess pieces.
+The base class of all chess pieces is {Piece}.
-  - `Pawn`: Inherits from Piece, implements Pawn's specific behavior.
+  - {Pawn}: Takes over from Piece and applies Pawn's unique actions.
-  - `Rook`: Inherits from Piece, implements Rook's specific behavior.
+  - {Rook}: Takes over from Piece and applies the unique actions of Rook.
-  - `Knight`: Inherits from Piece, implements Knight's specific behavior.
+  - {Knight}: Takes over from Piece and applies Knight's unique behavior.
-  - `Bishop`: Inherits from Piece, implements Bishop's specific behavior.
+  - {Bishop}: Takes over from Piece and applies Bishop's unique actions.
-  - `Queen`: Inherits from Piece, implements Queen's specific behavior.
+  - {Queen}: Takes over from Piece and applies Queen's unique actions.
-  - `King`: Inherits from Piece, implements King's specific behavior.
+  - {King}: Takes over from Piece and applies King's unique actions.
-- `ConvolutionalNeuralNetwork`: Implements a convolutional neural network.
+Convolutional neural networks are implemented by the `ConvolutionalNeuralNetwork` module.
-  - `TensorConverter`: Implements a class that converts a chess board to a tensor.
+  Implements a class called `TensorConverter` that converts a chess board to a tensor

-- The Minimax algorithm on low depth tends to get stuck in local optimums, resulting in it playing the same move over and over again.
-For example, it might move the rook back and forth until the end of the game.
-- The HashTable implementation for the Minimax algorithm is not working properly, so it is not used in the current version of the project.
-- The CNN has a limited dataset, therefore it is not as accurate as it could be.